DiamondJack/CCPC2018QHD/day1/sequence/statement/en.md

 ## {{ _('Description') }}

 Yazid has a sequence $A$ of length $n$, and now he wants to fill in a plus or multiplier between every two numbers to get an expression.
 Obviously, he has a total of $2^(n-1)$ different filling schemes.
-For each schemes, we specify its score as the value of the resulting expression.
+For each scheme, we specify its score as the value of the resulting expression.

 The score of a sequence is the sum of all the filling scheme scores modulo $998,244,353$.

 Yazid wants to know the score of the sequence.
-Not only that, Yazid will also make a single point change in $Q$ (modify an element in the sequence $A$), and you will need to tell him the score of the new sequence after each modification.
+Not only that, but Yazid will also make a single point change in $Q$ (modify an element in the sequence $A$), and you will need to tell him the score of the new sequence after each modification.

 ## {{ _('Input Format') }}